My personal history

 It was while I was still at school that I was bitten by the media bug — being chosen to take part in the BBC Radio Scotland teenagers show Sunday Club.
 There I first took part in studio group interviews with notable people and celebrities before being selected to conduct solo pre-recorded interviews with stars as well as reviewing gigs.

-An enthusiastic 35mm photographer since I was 16, while there I became Chief Photographer of the Glasgow University Guardian and was also News Editor of Glasgow University Student Television.
+An enthusiastic 35mm photographer since I was 16 (I’m now own my 9th Canon camera), while there I became Chief Photographer of the Glasgow University Guardian and was also News Editor of Glasgow University Student Television.

-On graduation, I beat more than 700 other applicants to one of the 60 places on the postgraduate journalism diploma course at what was then University College, Cardiff (now Cardiff University).
+On graduation, I beat more than 700 other applicants to one of the 60 places on the postgraduate journalism diploma course at what was then University College, Cardiff (now Cardiff University) – Britain’s top journalism school.
 After 10 weeks basic journalism training, I specialised in broadcasting.